hitesh-olx/ML_Devops_PR3/model_card.md

 ## Accuracy Metrics

 The model was evaluated on: Precision,Recall and Fbeta.
+Precision:  0.61.
+Recall:  0.39.
+Fbeta:  0.48

-## Future improvements
+## Ethical Considerations

+Given that the data contains personal attributes about gender, race and so on, special consideration should be given to how the model performs accros different groups.

+## Caveats and Recommendations

 To further improve the performance, we can  optimize hyperparameter.
-Currenty my model seems to be overfit which we can optimize with more data.
+Currenty my model seems to be underfit which we can optimize with more data.
 For now I have only considered a small set of data.